The Leavitt Path Algebras of Ultragraphs: Introduction

 To study both graph $C^*$-algebras and Exel-Laca algebras under one theory, Tomforde \cite{tom1} introduced the notion of an ultragraph and its associated $C^*$-algebra.
 Briefly, an ultragraph is a directed graph which allows the range of each edge to be a nonempty set of vertices rather than a singleton vertex.
 We see in \cite{tom1} that for each binary-valued matrix $A$ there exists an ultragraph $\g_A$ so that the $C^*$-algebra of $\g_A$ is isomorphic to the Exel-Laca algebra of $A$.
 Furthermore, every graph $C^*$-algebra can be considered as an ultragraph $C^*$-algebra, whereas there is an ultragraph $C^*$-algebra which is not a graph $C^*$-algebra nor an Exel-Laca algebra.

 Recently many authors have discussed the algebraic versions of matrix and graph $C^*$-algebras.
 For example, in \cite{ara} the algebraic analogue of the Cuntz-Krieger algebra $\mathcal O_A$, denoted by $\mathcal{CK}_A(K)$, was studied for finite matrix $A$, where $K$ is a field.
-Also the Leavitt path algebra $L_K(G)$ of directed graph $G$ was introduced in \cite{abr,abr1} as the algebraic version of graph $C^*$-algebra $C^*(G)$.
+Also the Leavitt path algebra $L_K(E)$ of directed graph $E$ was introduced in \cite{abr,abr1} as the algebraic version of graph $C^*$-algebra $C^*(E)$.
 The class of Leavitt path algebras includes naturally the algebras $\mathcal{CK}_A(K)$ of \cite{ara} as well as the well-known Leavitt algebras $L(1,n)$ of \cite{lea}.
 More recently, Tomforde defined a new version of Leavitt path algebras with coefficients in a unital commutative ring \cite{tom2}.
-In the case $R=\mathbb C$, the Leavitt path algebra $L_{\mathbb C}(G)$ is isomorphic to a dense $*$-subalgebra of the graph $C^*$-algebra $C^*(G)$.
+In the case $R=\mathbb C$, the Leavitt path algebra $L_{\mathbb C}(E)$ is isomorphic to a dense $*$-subalgebra of the graph $C^*$-algebra $C^*(E)$ \cite{tom4}.

 The purpose of this paper is to define the algebraic versions of ultragraphs $C^*$-algebras and Exel-Laca algebras.
 For an ultragraph $\g$ and unital commutative ring $R$, we define the Leavitt path algebra $L_R(\g)$.
 To study the ideal structure of $L_R(\g)$, we use the notion of quotient ultragraphs from \cite{lar2}.
 Given an admissible pair $(H,S)$ in $\g$, we define the Leavitt path algebra $L_R(\qg)$ associated to the quotient ultragraph $\qg$ and we prove two kinds of uniqueness theorems, namely the Cuntz-Krieger and the graded-uniqueness theorems, for $L_R(\qg)$.
 Next we apply these uniqueness theorems to analyze the ideal structure of $L_R(\g)$.
-Although the construction of Leavitt path algebra of ultragraph will be similar to that of ordinary graph, but we see in Sections \ref{s4} and \ref{s5} that the analysis of its structure is more complicated.
-The initial motivation for defining Leavitt path algebras of ultragraphs is to generalize the algebras $\mathcal{CK}_A(K)$ for infinite matrices.
-For this, we give an algebraic version of Exel-Laca algebras which coincide with the Leavitt path algebras of ultragraphs with no singular vertices.
+Although the construction of Leavitt path algebra of ultragraph will be similar to that of ordinary graph, we see in Sections 3 and 4 that the analysis of its structure is more complicated.
+The aim of the definition of ultragraph Leavitt path algebras can be summarized as follows: \begin{enumerate} \item[$\bullet$] Every Leavitt path algebra of a directed graph can be embedded as an subalgebra in a unital ultragraph Leavitt path algebra.
+Also, the ultragraph Leavitt path algebra $L_{\mathbb C}(\g)$ is isomorphic to a dense $*$-subalgebra of $C^*(\g)$. \item[$\bullet$] By using the definition of ultragraph Leavitt path algebras, we give an algebraic version of Exel-Laca algebras. \item[$\bullet$] The class of ultragraph Leavitt path algebras is strictly larger than the class of Leavitt path algebras of directed graphs. \end{enumerate}